datastax/cassandra-data-migrator/README.md

 - Supports migration/validation from and to [Azure Cosmos Cassandra](https://learn.microsoft.com/en-us/azure/cosmos-db/cassandra)
 - Validate migration accuracy and performance using a smaller randomized data-set
 - Supports adding custom fixed `writetime`
-- Log partitions range level and row level exceptions
+- Validation - Log partitions range level exceptions, use the exceptions file as input for rerun

 # Building Jar for local development
 1. Clone this repo